Zubax/opengrab_epm_v3/README.md

 ## Flashing the firmware

 ### Usefull info
-* Don’t cycle the EPM you cannot get zapped
+* Don’t cycle the EPM and you cannot get zapped
+* Don't sap your computer it will not survive
 * HV section to avoid touching during debug, see fig(1)
 * Solder Jumper settings see fig(1)